Even at a time when travel is limited, these popular travel credit cards from Chase remain valuable for cardholders.

 Another incentive to apply for the Chase Sapphire Preferred card now is the new one-time $50 statement credit on grocery purchases.

-New cardmembers will get access to the statement credit automatically and be able to use it for 12 months from the time of account opening.
-Eligible purchases include purchases made at merchants coded as grocery stores.
+New cardmembers will automatically get access to the statement credit and be able to use it for 12 months from the time of account opening.
+Eligible purchases include those made at merchants coded as grocery stores.
 Warehouse club purchases won’t qualify.